 - Saddletail snapper is a tropical species caught in QLD, NT and WA.

-- The stock status of saddletail snapper is uncertain in eastern QLD and WA as a result of insufficient information on the species’ abundance.
+- The stock status of saddletail snapper is uncertain in WA as a result of insufficient information on the species’ abundance.

 - While there are no immediate concerns over the stock in NT the amount of fishing happening in NT has increased in recent years, and there is considerable uncertainty over the status of stocks.

 - Saddletail snapper from WA are caught in fish trap and line fisheries that catch a number of other species of coral reef fish.
 Stocks of most other reef fish caught in the fisheries are also uncertain.

 - There is no observer coverage in the WA fishery; independent observer coverage of trawl fisheries in NT indicates interactions with sawfish, dolphins and hammerhead sharks although it is unlikely that catch levels are contributing to further declines in these species.

 - In NT the expansion of the trawl sector of the fishery since 2011 is of concern due to potential impacts on marine habitat and protected species.
 Habitat type is largely unknown; however the area trawled is small.